- What is your “style?” How you “do what you do?”

 Do you refer to wedding vendors?

 Often.
 I’m one of the few “vendors” a couple actually sees on their wedding day.
-So, over the years, I’ve witnesses many wedding professionals in action on a wedding day and have my favorites.
+So, over the years, I’ve witnessed many wedding professionals in action on a wedding day and have my favorites.
 For a peek at the list, go to Vendor Picks.